Appeals court upholds hold on Arkansas abortion laws

 Attorneys for the clinic previously said the law would likely force the clinic's closure.

+In a separate ruling, Baker issued a preliminary injunction that would block four other abortion restrictions, including one that bans a procedure commonly used in the second trimester.

+Baker had granted a temporary restraining order blocking the four laws on Dec.
+22 that had been set to expire Tuesday unless it was extended.
+The injunction would sideline the restrictions until Baker can make a final judgment of the merit of the lawsuit filed on behalf of the Little Rock clinic.

-The ruling comes less than a week before the start of Arkansas' next legislative session, where lawmakers are expected to take up new abortion bans in response to the U.S. Supreme Court shifting further to the right under President Donald Trump.
+The rulings come less than a week before the start of Arkansas' next legislative session, where lawmakers are expected to take up new abortion bans in response to the U.S. Supreme Court shifting further to the right under President Donald Trump.
 One lawmaker has filed a measure that would ban nearly all abortions in the state.